Razyapoo/Thesis-Documentation/Wiki/Multithreaded-Server.md

 Each work is performed simultaneously in a dedicated thread for better optimization

-**!!!
-IMPORTANT !!!**
+> [!Warning]
-- These data are not yet synchornized; synchronization is performed later in Indoor Positioning System (GUI)
+> These data are not yet synchornized; synchronization is performed later in Indoor Positioning System (GUI)

 **Output:**
 - Separatelly: